creativecreatorormaybenot/clock/README.md

     - Ball should bounce onto say the analog clock and push it down a bit (analog clock would bounce up again afterwards using elastic out), which would nicely show the gooeyness of the background.

   + Push some subtle animated transforms (in CompositedClock?) that introduce some nice perspective changes.

+    - Potentially rotate whole components because it better shows what is an individual part :)

   + Watch "Design and Build Clock Displays with Flutter" from Flutter Interact again.